TheCatOfHs/sccop/README.md

 VASP_3d = f'{MPI_3d_path} -np 48 vasp'
 ```

-**Note:** we recommend that you put SCCOP under the `/local` directory to accelerate the speed of data processing.
+**Note:** we recommend that you put SCCOP under the `/local` directory to accelerate the speed of data processing, e.g., `/local/sccop` which includes `sccop/src`, `sccop/data` and `sccop/libs`.
 For researchers who want to change the submission of VASP jobs, see the code in `src/core/sub_vasp.py`.

 ### Define a Customized Search File

-To run SCCOP, you will need to define a customized initial search file, i.e., the `src/core/global_var.py` should be:
+To run SCCOP, you first need to define a customized initial search file, i.e., the `src/core/global_var.py` should be:

 ```diff
 [Grid]